| 56:12-29

 informal dispute settlement procedure before participating in

-the division's summary hearing procedure under this act.
+the division's summary hearing procedure under this act. b.

 If a consumer chooses to use a manufacturer's informal dispute